cb2139/cb2139/README.md

 # Hi there, I'm Charlie 😁

 ## My experience 🤓
-I'm a Masters-level biologist aspiring to build a career in computational genomics.
+I'm a Masters-level biologist aspiring to build a career in genomics.
 Currently, I work in an Omics Technologies team at a large pharmaceutical company, where I aid the discovery of genomic targets and provide omics support across various disease areas.
 My experience involves extensive analysis of bulk and single-cell RNA sequencing data.
-I'm familiar with several common tools and pipelines, such as Cell Ranger, Seurat, tximport, and DEseq2.
-Most of my technical experience is with R and Linux, though I've also dabbled in Python.
+Most of my technical experience is with R and Linux, and I'm familiar with many common tools and pipelines.

 ## My projects 📚
 Here are a few projects I have worked on: